rguarascia/thinkmac-t470/README.md

 ![battery-notify](/Extras/battery-notify.png)

 ## Audio
 In order to get the ALC298 chipset working, we'll need to make use of [AppleALC.kext](https://github.com/acidanthera/AppleALC) (which requires [Lilu.kext](https://github.com/acidanthera/Lilu)).
-Download the latest version and place them in the `kexts\Other` directory on your EFI partition.
+Download the latest versions and place them under `/EFI/CLOVER/kexts/Other`.

-Now that we have the kexts, we need to tell Clover how to use them.
+Now that we have the plugin, we need to tell Clover how to use it.
 Open your config.plist in Clover Configurator and use one of the two methods below:

 1. **Add property under Devices\Properties:**